 What’s more, intranets and collaboration portals let staff safely share information with one another and access all the content they need for the particular task or project they're working on.
-Examples of these could be Unily or Microsoft Sharepoint.
-You might also want to consider task management systems like Trello, which allow staff to list out their tasks or different aspects of a project so others can see what has been completed and what still needs to be done.
-This can be very helpful if a member of a team is unexpectedly absent as it allows others to continue working together without delays.
+What's more, a comprehensive solution like Dropbox will be able to integrate with other tools, such as task management systems like Trello, which allow staff to list out their tasks or different aspects of a project so others can see what has been completed and what still needs to be done.

 Organize team events